Research will Focus on Cancer Drug Therapies, Molecular Medicine, Pediatric Vaccines and Building Platforms for DNA and Biomarker Testing

 - The research lab of Dr. William Cance, deputy director of the University of Arizona Cancer Center.
 A renowned oncology surgeon and physician-scientist, Dr. Cance will develop disease-focused clinical groups on the Phoenix campus in conjunction with the University of Arizona Cancer Center at Dignity Health St. Joseph’s Hospital and Medical Center.
 Dr. Cance’s research is focused on a critically important protein for cancer survival and progression.
 In 1993, Dr. Cance was the first researcher to clone the human focal adhesion kinase protein (FAK) and demonstrate its overexpression in invasive and metastic cancers.
 Subsequently, his research has focused on defining the role of FAK in cancer and developing therapeutics that target the protein.

-- The Institute of Molecular Medicine, which is in the college’s Department of Child Health, is a partnership with Phoenix Children’s Hospital to focus on understanding the mechanisms underlying diseases in children, such as pediatric cancer, and the timely application of molecular and functional information to improve the lives of patients.
-By using a patient's specific genetic information, researchers try to identify what makes them susceptible to disease and/or respond to a particular drug treatment.
-They use this information to match them with their own personalized therapy.
+- The Institute of Molecular Medicine, which is in the college’s Department of Child Health, is a partnership with Phoenix Children’s Hospital to focus on understanding the mechanisms underlying diseases in children, such as pediatric cancer.
+By using a patient's specific genetic information, researchers try to identify what makes them susceptible to a disease and how they will respond to a particular drug treatment.
+Scientists use this information to match a patient with their own personalized therapy.
 The lab’s co-directors are David Azorsa, PhD, and Eiman Aleem, PhD, MSc.